typedb/typedb-docs/08-examples/02-schema.md

 ## Time to Talk Graql
 Open a new file in your favourite text editor, preferably one with syntax highlighting for Graql (`.gql`) files.
 Here are the ones for [atom](https://atom.io/packages/language-graql), [visual studio code](https://marketplace.visualstudio.com/items?itemName=idealley.gql) and [sublime 3](https://github.com/graknlabs/graql_syntax_sublime).

 You can define the elements of a Grakn schema in any order you wish.
-I personally prefer to start from the relationships, as I see them to be the source of interactions — where knowledge is derived from.
+I personally prefer to start from the relations, as I see them to be the source of interactions — where knowledge is derived from.

-Any **relationship** relates to at least one **role** that is played by at least 2 **concepts**.
+Any **relation** relates to at least one **role** that is played by at least 2 **concepts**.

 In our case, a **call** relates to **caller** played by a **person** and to **callee** played by another **person**.